2009 Kentuckiana flash flood: Meteorological synopsis

-Rain continued throughout the day, letting up at around 1 pm EDT.
-The ground had already been saturated from rains in the preceding days causing water levels to drop slower than normal.
-By 3 pm EDT a light rain resumed, but most of the flood waters had receded in the higher elevations of the city.
-Deep pools of standing water remained in isolated areas of the city until August 5.
+Impact

-Travel impact
+In the morning hours of August 4, a severe thunderstorm watch was issued for far northern Kentucky, including Louisville, and central Indiana as a mesoscale convective system moved towards the Louisville area.
+The National Weather Service also issued a flash flood warning for the city and surrounding areas for several hours due to new and heavy bands of thunderstorms entering the area.

 The Louisville International Airport was closed and flights were diverted to Lexington, Kentucky until 1 pm EDT.
-Northbound Northwest Airlines flight 2287, traveling from Knoxville to Minneapolis, passed through the storm over Louisville and experienced severe turbulence, injuring two passengers and forcing the plane make an emergency landing at Lexington.
-The underground levels of all the city parking garages were completely underwater, destroying hundreds of automobiles.
+Northbound Northwest Airlines flight 2871, traveling from Knoxville to Minneapolis, passed through the storm over Louisville and experienced severe turbulence, injuring two passengers and forcing the plane to make an emergency landing at Lexington.
+Several city parking garages were completely underwater, submerging numerous vehicles.
 TARC, the city's public transportation system, was paralyzed with most buses abandoning their routes.

-Partly due to debris washing onto the roadways, numerous automobile accidents, and people abandoning their vehicles because of rising waters, caused I-71, I-64, I-65, and part of the Watterson Expressway (I-264) and The Gene Snyder Freeway (I-265) were shut down.
-Surrounding cities of New Albany, Jeffersonville, and Clarksville, Indiana were also affected.
-In New Albany, several parked cars were washed into the Ohio River.
+Debris, numerous automobile accidents, and abandoned vehicles caused I-71, I-64, I-65, and portions of I-264 and I-265 to shut down.
+Surrounding cities, including New Albany, Jeffersonville, and Sellersburg, Indiana were also affected.
 Additionally, most city streets were rendered impassable and several other important roadways were closed for hours.
 Across both Indiana and Kentucky, the massive amount of water entering the cities' underground viaducts caused a pressure build-up, blowing off a number of man-hole covers, which created dangerous road hazards.